backgom2357/Recommender_system_via_deep_RL/README.md

 # Deep Reinforcement Learning based Recommender System in Tensorflow
 The implemetation of Deep Reinforcement Learning based Recommender System from the paper [Deep Reinforcement Learning based Recommendation with Explicit User-Item Interactions Modeling](https://arxiv.org/abs/1810.12027) by Liu et al. Build recommender system with [DDPG](https://arxiv.org/abs/1509.02971) algorithm.
 Add state representation module to produce trainable state for RL algorithm from data.
+This is not the official implementation of the paper.

 # Dataset
 [MovieLens 1M Datset](https://grouplens.org/datasets/movielens/1m/)